alanluqman/hello-world/README.md

 # Hello Microverse

-> this is one of Microverse project tp practice github lessons,Create new branch and make a Pull Request (PR).
+> This is one of Microverse project to practice github lessons,Create new branch and make a Pull Request (PR).

 ## Built With